Peruz/load_lpp/JOSS/paper.md

 Such applications face several challenges because of their outdoor location, challenging maintenance (remote and underground installation), load resolution requirements, and high temporal variability of both signal (rain and ET) and noise (wind, temperature, etc.).
 Beyond hydrology, the above challenges are common in several other fields and industry.

-# Mention
-The library was used by @peruzzo2024 and @mary2023 (Figure 1).
-A third related work is in preparation.
-Considering the number of similar hydrological studies, the software publication could lead to its adoption from other research groups.
-More in general, the number of Rust libraries has been increasing, also supported by public policies [@matsakis2014; @perkel2020; @schueller2022].
-Load\_LPP could serve as a reference because the language ecosystem for data management is relatively young and there are not many feature-complete data pipelines.

 ![Example of usage in edge devices [@peruzzo2024]. \label{fig1}](figure.png)